yassato/yassato.github.io/cv/CV_YasuhiroSato.md

 1. March 2015.
 Sakata Y and **Sato Y**.
 Overview of evolutionary ecology of plant-herbivore interactions (in Japanese).
 Workshop 12: The 62nd Annual Meeting of the Ecological Society of Japan, Kagoshima, Japan

 ## Prizes and awards
 1. February 2018.
-Inoue Research Award for Young Scientists, Inoue Foundation for Science, Japan
+Inoue Research Award for Early-career Scientists, Inoue Foundation for Science, Japan
 1. December 2016.
-Kataoka Award for Young Researchers, The Society for the Study of Species Biology, Japan
+Kataoka Award for Early-career Researchers, The Society for the Study of Species Biology, Japan
 1. March 2016.
 Ikushi Prize for Outstanding PhD Students, Japan Society for the Promotion of Science (JSPS), Japan
 1. April 2011–March 2015.
 Refund Exemption for Excellent Students, JASSO Scholarship, Japan